cosinusoidally/mozjs-c-api/README.md

 ## Current status

-This repo contains an absolutely minimal viable product (MVP) C API built on top of Spidermonkey 52 ESR.
+This repo currently contains an absolutely minimal viable product (MVP) C API built on top of Spidermonkey 52 ESR.

 When I say MVP I mean it.
 We have 3 functions (all return a status code with 0 for success):